martinschorb/volumealign/docs/remote.md

 ![login remote Desktop](img/xrdp_login.png "Log in")

-Now you will get a graphical desktop on EMBL's cluster submission node.

-## Launching Render

 At the moment there is no desktop loaded automatically.
 To start the desktop, click "Activities" in the top left corner.

 ![launch Desktop](img/gnome_terminal.png "launch Desktop")